purplehand52/karnaughMap/README.md

 # karnaughMap
 Solves a four/three/two variable Karnaugh Map

 The code is frankly, BS.
+(Agreed - By: GG)

 By:
 -Lonely Guy